Red Velvet – Irene & Seulgi: 2020: Formation, debut, and Monster

 On April 21, 2020, SM Entertainment revealed that Irene and Seulgi would form Red Velvet's first sub-unit.
 On the same day, it was announced that the unit would release their first extended play in June.
 The release of the mini album was later postponed on the grounds that it needed additional production on the album, in order to achieve a higher quality of music.

 Before their debut as members of Red Velvet, the duo, as part of SR14G (SM Rookies 2014 Girls), notably performed a cover of "Be Natural", a song that was sung originally by S.E.S.
 Their cover was well received by the public and Lee Soo-man, which eventually prompted the creation of their subunit.
 They also had several performances together during SM Town Live Special Stages.

 On July 6, Red Velvet – Irene & Seulgi released their debut extended play Monster, which contained six tracks, including the singles "Monster" and "Naughty".
 With the release of their debut album, they became the best selling female sub-unit in South Korea in 2020.
 The duo made their debut performance on July 10 on Music Bank.
 From July 8 to September 8, the duo also starred in their own reality show, a spin-off of their group's Level Up Project!.
 On August 18, 2020, Irene & Seulgi appeared and performed at Time 100 Talks, a live event series wherein global leaders talk about innovative solutions to urgent global problems, and encourage cross-disciplinary action among stakeholders.
 Before their performance of "Monster", they also offered a message of appreciation and support to the frontliners during the COVID-19 pandemic.

+2025–present: Tilt

+In 2025, SM Entertainment confirmed that the duo would be releasing new music in May of that year.
+On April 14, they announced their first Asia tour, Balance, kicking off in Seoul on June 14.
+On May 7, SM Entertainment announced that the duo's second extended play Tilt would be released on May 26, with the lead single of the same name.